sjefvanleeuwen/showcase/README.md

 ## Administering multi cluster environments

-Now that the kubctl client is set to your azure environment, you can also switch between multiple environments.
-For example when using Kubernetes on Docker Desktop you can tell kubctl to point to that environment at any time.
+Now that the kubectl client is set to your azure environment, you can also switch between multiple environments.
+For example when using Kubernetes on Docker Desktop you can tell kubectl to point to that environment at any time.

 To see which configs are available to kubectl, issue: